U wave: Description

 "The U wave is the momentum carried by the blood in the coronary arteries and blood vessels".

 The resistivity of stationary blood is expressed as $\left(\text{Ht}\right) = |\text{Ht} \cdot (1 + \alpha \text{Ht})$, where $\alpha$ is a coefficient, and $\text{Ht}$ is the hematocrit; at that time, as during acceleration of the blood flow occurs a sharp decrease in the longitudinal resistance with small relaxation times.

 However, multiple factors affect blood resistivity.
 Erythrocyte aggregation occurs at low shear rates and implies that to all vessels (with the exception of large veins) the effect of aggregation is irrelevant.
 The interior of a blood vessel includes a near-wall layer of plasma (referred to as lubricant), the size of which strictly depends on Reynold's criterion and the shear rate of the flowing blood.
-Given that the thickness of this layer in all blood vessels (except capillaries) is less than 5 microns, and the resistivity of the plasma is two times less than in blood, then according to the scheme of parallel insertion, the contribution of this layer to the resistivity is negligible.
+Given that the thickness of this layer in all blood vessels (except capillaries) is less than 5 microns, and the resistivity of the plasma is half as much as in blood, then according to the scheme of parallel insertion, the contribution of this layer to the resistivity is negligible.
 By reducing the speed of blood flow profiles the dependence of Ht on the radius of the vessel becomes more elongated.
 However, at normal values of Ht, the effect is also insignificant.
 With high enough shear rates, the red blood cells become susceptible to deformation.
 The contribution of this phenomenon is difficult to assess because it is present in the background of all the above effects.
 However, even the sum of all these factors has little effect on blood resistivity.

 It follows that at the time of ejection of blood from the left ventricle, part of the pulse is carried away, because there is no electrical resistivity of blood, which gradually increases high up in the coronary arteries and blood vessels.
 The U wave is the momentum carried by the blood in the coronary arteries and blood vessels.
 It is possible to take this momentum back to Purkinje fibers along the vessels of the myocardium.
 This idea is also proved by the fact that hypertrophy of the left ventricle, myocardial ischemia, coronary and insufficiency have momentum there is no possibility to move to the Purkinje fibers, therefore, the ECG recorded a negative U wave.